 A quarter-mile past the gate the somewhat open trees and vegetation studded with cabbage palms gradually give way to taller cypress, pond apple, and other wetland trees and vegetation, while cabbage palms line the trail.
 There are no Royal Palms such as exist in the swamps farther south.
 The trail is elevated well above the surrounding forest base, and the ditch formed when dirt was used to build the berm has become a series of shallow ponds enclosed by sub-tropical trees and lush vegetation.
 It also is close to the Panther Refuge and tracks can be seen here and there.
 After a mile, a deep pond suddenly appears on the left and your arrival usually sparks a flurry of wings and splashes as Egrets and Herons rise with accompanying squawks, and perhaps an alligator disappears in a cloud of bubbles while a turtle or frog leaps from its perch on a fallen log.

 The trees and vegetation now start to crowd to the edge of the trail and the tree cover extends above affording dappled or permanent shade; signaled by your GPS beeping a warning that it has lost satellite contact.
 This is when it is nice to have company, as you have entered a quiet and secluded environment where there is no sight or sound of human activity.
 The forest is silent except for a sudden splash, flutter of wings, a scamper of tiny feet and the occasional grunt of a pig frog.
 A hidden burst of heavy splashing or flight signals the escape of a larger unseen animal.
 After two miles several narrow and rocky water courses cross the trail, dry in winter and fordable in summer.
 In February – March a little farther on, fallen oranges in the trail announce the presence of a large wild orange tree growing next to the trail.
-This was once the northern spur of a tram line built to transport the cypress lumber felled nearby over 70 years ago and perhaps someone tossed away the remains of an orange which took root.
+This was once the northern spur of a logging tram line built to transport the cypress lumber felled nearby over 70 years ago and perhaps someone tossed away the remains of an orange which took root.

 Because of partly hidden ponds both sides of the trail and especially if biking, keep watch ahead as you can come upon a basking alligator on the narrow trail.
 Usually they will move off when they see you but in mating season (February-April) a large male may be more aggressive and hold its ground no matter how much you wave your hands and stamp your feet.
 In which case keep a respectful distance and turn back.
 Otherwise continue on, and just under 3 miles from the gate you reach a ‘T’ junction.
 The left (south) trail becomes the northern end of the East Main Trail and continues 13 miles to gate 12 on Janes Scenic Drive, while the right (north) trail soon loops around to the west then loops south, marked on the map as Upland Hiking Trails and joins the western end of Janes Scenic Drive.
 Both these trails are navigable on foot between January and end of April, but are too rough and rutted to bike on.
-They are cleared back once a year in February prior to the annual 50 mile/50K marathon, but otherwise are steadily reclaimed by Nature.

 For those seeking a little more adventure, unlikely to encounter another human being and uncertain of what you may meet, it is well worth a visit!